-Crop growth parameters measured at ICRISAT and Velchal during year 2008 are presented in Table 3.
-Jatropha seed yields are found below 0.5 tons ha-1 within the three years of plantation at ICRISAT but afterwards increased substantially.
-Jatropha seed yields in the Velchal watershed after year three and onwards varied (0.3-0.8 tons ha-1 yr-1) depending on rainfall variability78.
-At the ICRISAT BL3 site, the corresponding figure is 1.0-2.7 tons ha-1yr-1.
+onwards varied (0.3-0.8tons ha-1 yr-1) depending on rainfall variability.11 At the ICRISAT BL3 site, the corresponding figure is 1.0-2.7tons ha-1yr-1.
 The relatively poor seed yield in Velchal is due to water and nutrient stress, as confirmed by model simulations (data not shown).
-Table 2 shows difference in soil physical and land management conditions of two experimental sites.
+Table 2 shows the difference in soil physical and land management conditions of two experimental sites.
 Jatropha plants at the ICRISAT micro-watershed could utilize more green water compared to Jatropha plants at the Velchal watershed.
-Moreover, three year old plantations recycled 20.8 Kg N, 2.0 Kg P and 23 Kg K ha-1 through leaf fall (Table 3).
-This nutrient recycling has an important role in sustaining the productivity of the landscape and building carbon stocks^{2,78}.
+Moreover, three-year-old plantations recycled 20.8 Kg N, 2.0 Kg P and 23 Kg K ha-1 through leaf fall (Table 3).
+This nutrient recycling has an important role in sustaining the productivity of the land-scape and building carbon stocks.^{4,11}

-5. Discussion
+Discussion

-5.1 Soil and water related impacts
+Soil and water-related impacts

 Wastelands are characterized by sparse vegetation cover, exposing soils to both rainfall and solar radiation.
 Large soil losses occur during instances of intensive rainfall, and the non-productive soil evaporation can be very large due to the lack of vegetative cover.
-The results show that under favorable soil management and with a good water supply, the water uptake of Jatropha is similar to that of many water demanding cereal crops.
-However, on wastelands where crop management is quite difficult, Jatropha plantations might be a better option for enhancing productive water flows and at the same time protect these areas from further degradation1.
+The results show that under favorable soil management and with a good water supply, the water uptake of Jatropha is similar to that of many water-demanding cereal crops.
+However, on wastelands where crop management is quite difficult, Jatropha plantations might be a better option for enhancing productive water flows and at the same time protect these areas from further degradation.7

-The results from this study confirm the hypothesis that Jatropha plantations on waste lands can have several positive effects in relation to soil and water:
+The results from this study confirm the hypothesis that Jatropha plantations on wastelands can have several positive effects in relation to soil and water:

 - Reduced soil losses due to lower erosion rates when the soils are better protected by vegetation and roots.
-Besides the on-site benefits this also has the benefit that sedimentation loads on rivers and other water bodies are reduced; - Increased soil carbon content, which changes the soil physical characteristics so that both water infiltrability and soil water holding capacity increase.
-The soil carbon increases also enhances the climate change mitigation benefit by withdrawing CO2 from the atmosphere; - Redirection of non-productive soil evaporation into productive transpiration, which improves the field level water productivity; - Increased groundwater recharge.
+Besides the on-site benefits this also has the benefit that sedimentation loads in rivers and other water bodies are reduced. - Increased soil carbon content, which changes the soil physical characteristics so that both water infiltrability and soil water-holding capacity increase.
+The soil carbon increase also enhances the climate change mitigation benefit by withdrawing CO2 from the atmosphere. - Redirection of non-productive soil evaporation into productive transpiration, which improves the field level water productivity. - Increased groundwater recharge.

-A potential risk with Jatropha plantations is reductions in runoff generation resulting in reduced downstream water availability.
-In this study, the total runoff amount was modeled to be 40% larger for the wasteland condition, but despite of this, base flows were higher when Jatropha was grown and runoff intensities were at the same time lower, which is generally positive, since it reduces the risks of flooding of cultivated areas.
-Higher base flow results in lower differences between high and low flows in rivers, which again is beneficial from a flood risk perspective.
-Most likely this is also positive for the riverine ecosystems, since rivers in this region are perennial and thus requires a certain amount of base flow to sustain key processes and functions.
+A potential risk with the Jatropha plantations is reductions in runoff generation resulting in reduced downstream water availability.
+In this study, the total runoff amount was modeled to be 40% larger for the wasteland condition, but despite of this, base flows were higher when Jatropha was grown.
+Runoff intensities were at the same time lower, which is generally positive, since it reduces the risks of flooding of cultivated areas.
+Higher base flow results in smaller differences between high and low flows in rivers, which again is beneficial from a flood-risk perspective.
+Most likely this is also positive for the riverine ecosystems, since rivers in this region are perennial and thus require a certain amount of base flow to sustain key processes and functions.